Zastai/MetaBrainz.Common/README.md

 var mySwitch = new TraceSwitch("MyAppDebugSwitch", "All");
 HttpUtils.TraceSource.Switch = mySwitch;

-// By default, there is a default listener that writes trace events to
+// By default, there is a single listener that writes trace events to
 // the debug output (typically only seen in an IDE's debugger).
 You can
-// can add (and remove) listeners as desired. var listener = new ConsoleTraceListener {
+// add (and remove) listeners as desired. var listener = new ConsoleTraceListener {
   Name = "MyAppConsole",
   TraceOutputOptions = TraceOptions.DateTime | TraceOptions.ProcessId,